Zengweihaooo/IBM_Exploration/README.md

 This project will initially focus on exploring tools, technologies, and frameworks necessary for development, including setting up Unity, integrating IBM Watson APIs, and designing basic virtual pet interactions.

+Based on IBM’s design principles, our project will emphasize human-centered design, empathy-driven solutions, and accessibility.
+We will adopt IBM’s Enterprise Design Thinking approach to foster collaboration and innovation, ensuring our virtual “social pet” for the elderly is inclusive, intuitive, and impactful.
+The design will adhere to IBM’s standards of simplicity, clarity, and scalability, focusing on user needs and continuous improvement.
+This project will also reflect IBM’s commitment to diversity and social responsibility.
+IBM Design Principles